cbilson/Camp/README.md

 I don't think anything else about clojure-clr or the dependencies camp has would prevent it from running under mono, and I feel it's important that it does work on Mono.
+A medium-term goal would be to get ClojureCLR to work with Xamarin, so you could use it to build native iOS, Android, and OSX apps.

 ### What about other types of projects?
 Templates?